petersenpeter/CellExplorer/docs/interface/custom-single-cell-plots.md

     % col               color of the current cell
     %
     % OUTPUT
-    % subsetPlots       a struct with any extra single cell plots from synaptic partner cells
+    % subsetPlots       a struct with plotted data.
+This struct allows the curves to be selected in the UI with the mouse cursor.
     %   .xaxis          x axis data (Nx1), where N is the number of samples
     %   .yaxis          y axis data (NxM), where M is the number of cells
     %   .subset         list of cellIDs (Mx1)